amzn/ion-object-mapper-dotnet/COOKBOOK.md

 #### IonConstructor

 This attributes specifies a Constructor method that will be invoked during deserialization.
-The `IonPropertyName` can also be used to pass parameters into the Constructor.
+The `IonPropertyName` attribute must be used to pass parameters into the Constructor.

 ```c#
 public class Car